mlemort/NiceThings/README.md

 ```ruby
 pod 'NiceThings/MulticastDelegate'
 ```
-This template class is usefull when you need multiple delegate.
+This template class is usefull when you need multiple delegates.
 ```swift
 protocol MyCustomClassDelegate: class {
     func aFonctionToBeProcessByDelegate()